nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: None.

    1. Test case: `make recipe #1`<br>
-   Expected: Recipe with index **#1** made, if all ingredients needed are in stock.
+   Expected: Recipe **#1** made, if all ingredients needed are in stock.
 Details of the recipe shown in the Recipe Display Panel.
 A confirmation message is displayed at the Command Output box.

    1. Test case: `make recipe #2`<br>
    Expected: No recipe made, as some ingredients are missing.
 Error details shown in the Command Output box.